musafa21/musafa21/README.md

 - 👋 Hi, I’m @musafa21
 - 👀 I’m an experienced software developer
-- 🌱 I’m currently learning python language as an expert
+- 🌱 I’m a python and C programming language expert
-- 💞️ I’m looking to collaborate on software development and backend projects
+- 💞️ I’m looking to collaborate on fullstack software development
 - 📫 How to reach me bsammy158@gmail.com
-2023- Mastered kubernetes & django
-Looking to learn more in 2024